MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-rollup-fields.md

 ![Rollup all activities for an account](media/rollup-enhancements-activities.png)

-### Aggregate data for a record from all related activities and activities indirectly related via the Activity Party table
+### Aggregate data for a row from all related activities and activities indirectly related via the Activity Party table

 In this example, we count the total number of emails sent to an account, where the account is listed on the email’s “To Recipient” line or “Cc Recipient line.
 This is done by specifying the **Participation Type** in **FILTERS** for the Activity Party table in the rollup column definition.
 If you don’t use filtering, then all available participation types for an activity are used in the calculation.